Germany is in motion.

 To successfully transform transport and mobility, comprehensive strategies and substantiated technology impact assessments are essential.
 Only then can the effects of alternative drive technologies, digitisation and automation, and new mobility offers be evaluated.

-With our traffic automation scenarios, we forecast the mobility of tomorrow.
+Using our traffic automation scenarios, we predict the mobility of tomorrow.

-We analyse new forms of mobility such as ridesharing/pooling and e-scooters as well as bicycle traffic.
+We evaluate and analyse new forms of mobility such as on-demand transport, ride sharing, ride pooling, or e-scooters, as well as cycling.

 Do you have questions?